DutrieuxLU/DutrieuxLU/README.md

 [![GitHub followers](https://img.shields.io/github/followers/DutrieuxLU?label=Follow&style=social)](https://github.com/DutrieuxLU)

 ## About Me
+Hello!
+My name is Lukas.
+I'm a junior in Computer Science at Purdue University, and I am looking to contribute to open-source and hopefully get a job!
+I have a few public projects that I am working on, but still have yet to make a contribution to a large, public repository.
+Check out my pinned tab for these repos!
+## Job Interest
 - Backend & Systems Engineer
 - Working on projects in Embedded Systems, Operating Systems, and Networking
 # Tech Stack

 <p align="center" style="font-size:1.2em">